HarsHvardhnn/centrum-be/docs/REFRESH_TOKEN_API.md

 The authentication system uses a dual-token approach:
 - **Access Token (JWT)**: Short-lived token used for API requests (default: 1 hour, configurable)
 - **Refresh Token**: Long-lived token stored in HTTP-only cookie (default: 30 days, configurable)
+- **Inactivity Timeout**: Time period of inactivity before user should be logged out (default: 30 minutes, configurable)

 ## How It Works